-- (d) The extent to which the matter constitutes a major issue facing the sector in which the entity operates; and - (e) The potential severity or frequency of impacts on society. - 7B.41 There is overlap between the information required by this section, and the reporting requirements on section 172(1) (see Section 8).
+- 7B.40 When determining the appropriate level of information to disclose in the strategic report, entities should consider the following (non-exhaustive) list of factors: - (a) the extent to which the matter has an effect on an entity's business model, strategy, objectives, purpose, or culture; - (b) the extent to which the matter has an effect on an entity's tangible assets, intangible assets or other sources of value, such as key stakeholder relationships (including any reputational risks) or other factors that may contribute to the entity's long-term success; - (c) the extent to which the matter could have an effect on an entity's market share or position in the market; - (d) the extent to which the matter constitutes a major issue facing the sector in which the entity operates; and - (e) the potential severity or frequency of impacts on society. - 7B.41 There is overlap between the information required by this section and the reporting requirements of section 172(1) (see Section 8).
 Entities should consider both requirements when determining appropriate disclosures. - 7B.42 Disclosures should be entity specific.
 The questions included below have been provided to help boards consider the types of issues which could be relevant to their business, and to encourage discussion on the types of disclosures that could be appropriate in relation to the specific matters stated in the Act.